Two to Tell

 Study abroad is a wonderful opportunity to travel, meet people, visit new places, and experience a new culture.
 We want everyone at Wofford College to know about your wonderful experience.
 In order to encourage every study abroad student to participate in this project we are establishing a new creative competition.

-The NEW deadline for submission of slides is Tuesday, February 12, 2013 at 5pm.
+The deadline for submission of slides is Friday, February 12, 2016.
 10 finalists will be selected to compete for prizes during a campus-wide presentation.
-Please note the revised date: This event will take place on Tuesday, February 26 at 6:00pm in Olin 101.
+This event will take place on Thursday, February 25, 2016 at 6:00pm in Olin 101.

 How does it work?